varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-2-dir/probability-random-variables.md

 # Probability, Random Variables and Stochastic Processes

 ## Introduction
+Probability is many things to many people.
-Frequentists argue that probability is the relative frequency of an outcome.
-For example, if you flip a fair coin infinitely times, you expect to get heads half the time.
-On the other hand, Bayesians argue that probability is a subjective belief.
+[Frequentists](https://en.wikipedia.org/wiki/Frequentist_probability) argue that probability is the relative frequency or propensity of a particular outcome in the set of all possible outcomes.
+For example, if you flip a fair coin infinitely many times, you expect to get heads about half the time (assuming a fair coin).
+On the other hand, [Bayesians](https://en.wikipedia.org/wiki/Bayesian_probability) argue that probability is a subjective belief.
 For example, the probability of getting an A in a class is subjective because no one can take a class infinitely many times to obtain the relative frequency.
 The context of your problem will typically suggest which perspective to use.
-For example, when you have a shortage of data, a Bayesian approach allows you to use prior knowledge.
-In contrast, frequentists tell us how to compute the confidence interval of an estimate, if we have a latge data set.
+For example, when you have a shortage of data, a Bayesian approach allows you to use prior knowledge or belief.
+On the other hand, when in a data-rich environment, a [frequentist](https://en.wikipedia.org/wiki/Frequentist_probability) approach calculates the probability of an event directly from the data, along with confidence intervals on your estimate.

-Whether you prefer the frequentist’s or the Bayesian view, there is a more fundamental notion of probability thanks to [Andrey Kolmogorov](https://en.wikipedia.org/wiki/Andrey_Kolmogorov), namely, probability is a measure of the size of a set.
+However, whether you prefer the [frequentist’s](https://en.wikipedia.org/wiki/Frequentist_probability) or the [Bayesian view](https://en.wikipedia.org/wiki/Bayesian_probability), there is a more fundamental notion of probability thanks to [Andrey Kolmogorov](https://en.wikipedia.org/wiki/Andrey_Kolmogorov), namely, the probability is a measure of the size of a set.

-In this lecture:
+Thus, we'll begin this lecture by reviewing some of the basic tenants of [Set Theory](https://en.wikipedia.org/wiki/Set_theory) and then progress to probability and random variables.
+In particular, we will:

-* We introduce {ref}`content:references:set-theory` and the {ref}`content:references:union-intersection` of sets
+* Introduce {ref}`content:references:set-theory` and operations on sets such as {ref}`content:references:union-intersection` of sets.
-* We introduce {ref}`content:references:probability` the Axioms of Probablity ({prf:ref}`axiom-probability`)
+* Introduce {ref}`content:references:probability` the Axioms of Probablity ({prf:ref}`axiom-probability`)
-* We introduce {ref}`content:references:random-variables`
+* Introduce {ref}`content:references:random-variables`, {ref}`content:references:prob-mass-functions` for discrete random variables, and {ref}`content:references:prob-distribution-functions` for continuous random variables.

 ---